 Networks and Communities of Oaxaca (3 credits)

-Professor: Oliver Fröhling, M.A.
+Professor: Oliver Froehling, M.A.

 Oaxaca, Mexico, has been described in a myriad of ways: as a state with indigenous characteristics; as a primary tourist destination with its quaint colonial capital; as one of the most underdeveloped places in Mexico; as a haven for alternative collective practices; or, since 2006, as the home of Mexico’s next revolution.
 This course surveys how “Oaxaca” as a place is constructed by multiple agents embedded in multiple networks, exploring the multiple layers and connections of different groups that together make up the place called Oaxaca.
 Emphasizing social and environmental justice, we will examine communities, government agencies, and collective actors as agents in controlling and shaping their place through various means of territorial control, within connections and networks created through professional associations, NGOs, social movements, circuits of capital, and symbolic circulation.
 This course will draw on geographical and social theory in order to provide students with the tools to make sense of complex phenomena.
 The course will use lectures, field visits, assignments, and interactive techniques in the classroom to facilitate learning.
 The course concludes with four day excursion to Mexico City to explore this incredible cosmopolitan hub of culture, commerce, and education.

 Maximizing the Oaxaca Experience (2 credits)